 The five commoners of the first Executive Council, Joseph Dalton, R. Donne, Ra.
 Marshall, Paul Smyth, and S. West ,were elected while they were anchored at St. Helena.

 The first English settlement in what is now called South Carolina was made in 1670, when William Sayle sailed up the Ashley River with three shiploads of English emigrants from Barbados.
 These settlers pitched their tents on its banks and built a town on Albemarle Point, which has since wholly disappeared.

 Ten years after the first settlers arrived, a more favorable site for the town was desired.
-A point between the Cooper and Ashley rivers was chosen, and this is Charles Town was founded in 1680, where it remains today.
+A point between the Cooper and Ashley rivers was chosen, and this Charles Town was re-founded in 1680, where it remains today.
 William Sayle was their leader and first governor from 1670 to 1671.